Kastobi/ci_ms3_shiftex/README.md

 - The Layout is responsive and usable on mobile and desktop devices.

+- Database CRUD functionalities given
+    - **Create** Shift, User and Swap documents
+    - **Read** Shift, User and Swap documents
+    - **Update** Swap documents
+    - **Delete** Shift and Swap documents

+- REST-like endpoints need a login (therefore REST-"like") and only logged-in users are able to use them.

+####

 ### Features left to Implement

+- Additional security question on revoking request and confirming swap (non-revocable database change)

+- Additional security checks on REST-like endpoints
+    - e.g.
+        - check if drugstore-id and users-drugstore match
+        - expiration timers

 - Filters for duration of shifts, if different types of shift are on the plan.

 - Filters for special rotations implemented in the rotation plan, e.g. based on population density in